ashishact/Ontology-Cards/README.md

 ```
   ![queen victoria father](https://cloud.githubusercontent.com/assets/1690108/14446403/6f9a4762-0073-11e6-8c4e-815756e7dfa6.PNG)

 - And thus you have another entitity, you can repeat the whole thing again with adding dots between context.
-For example you you want to find how Queen victoria's paternal grandfather looked like you can type in the command like this:
+For example if you want to find how Queen victoria's paternal grandfather looked like you can type in the command like this:
 ```bash
   queen victoria. father. father. depiction
 ```